 CLICK HERE TO APPLY

 4.0 Evaluation CriteriaThe TMCF Technology Advisory Committee (TAC) will evaluate all proposals.
-The Committee will review each proposal against the established criteria including merit/need and content and will make recommendations for a software donation to the TMCF.
-The Committee may request additional documentation or responses.
-After approving the Committee’s recommendations, the TMCF will work with Microsoft to fulfill the donation.
+The TAC will review each proposal against the established criteria including merit/need and content and will make recommendations for a software donation to the TMCF.
+The TAC may request additional documentation or responses.
+After approving the TAC's recommendations, TMCF will work with Microsoft to fulfill the donation.

 The following criteria will be used in evaluating proposals: